Thailand races to find missing marines from sunken warship | Science-Environment

 - Thailand

-There were 24 marines still unaccounted for by Tuesday evening.
+There were 23 marines still unaccounted for by Tuesday evening.
 Some were without life vests.
 "The latest person was found 41 hours from when the ship sank and he was alive.
-So we believe that there are those still alive out there...we will continue to search," said Admiral Chonlathis Navanugraha, the navy's chief of staff.
+So we believe that there are those still alive out there ... we will continue to search," said Admiral Chonlathis Navanugraha, the navy's chief of staff.

 Vice Admiral Pichai Lorchusakul, the regional navy commander, said finding the men on Tuesday would be critical given their time exposed to the elements.
-Helicopters, two unmanned surveillance aircraft, four warships and a C130 transport plane were deployed to find the marines as weather conditions improved.
+Helicopters, two unmanned surveillance aircraft, four warships and a C130 transport plane were sent to find the marines as the weather improved.

 The vessel had suffered an engine malfunction as it took on water and went down about 20 nautical miles off Prachuap Khiri Khan province.
 The U.S.-made corvette, in use since 1987, was carrying 105 military personnel.
 Most on board were rescued before the boat sank but dozens had to abandon ship in rafts and life jackets.